 Farnham(Settlement)English From Old English fearn "fern" and ham "home" or ham "water meadow, enclosure".
 This is the name of several towns in England, notably in Surrey.

-Fátima(Settlement)Portuguese Derived from the Arabic feminine name Fatimah, apparently after a Moorish princess who converted to Christianity during the Reconquista.
+Fátima(Settlement)Portuguese Derived from the Arabic feminine name Fatima, apparently after a Moorish princess who converted to Christianity during the Reconquista.
 This is the name of a town in Portugal, which became an important Christian pilgrimage center after 1917 when three local children reported witnessing repeated apparitions of the Virgin Mary.

 Fiji(Country)English, Portuguese, Hindi, Indonesian, Malay English form of Fijian Viti, of unknown meaning, the name of the largest island (called Viti Levu meaning "great Viti") of the archipelago.
 The change from Viti to Fiji is reportedly explained by the fact that the British (on an 18th-century expedition of James Cook) first heard it pronounced this way by the neighbouring Tongans.